Baia de Fier

 Baia de Fier is a commune in Gorj County, Oltenia, Romania.
 It is composed of two villages, Baia de Fier and Cernădia.
 It is traversed by the river Pârâul Galben; to the east flows the river Olteț.
 Peștera Muierilor (women's cave) is located here.

+The first (and only) graphite mine in Romania opened in Baia de Fier in 1945; by the 1980s, several hundred miners worked there, but the mine was closed in 1999, following devastating floods.
+As of 2025, exploitation of this graphite deposit (the largest of its kind in Europe) is set to resume, thanks to nearly €200 million in funding from the European Commission.
+Graphite extraction at Baia de Fier will be prioritized for its applications in electric vehicle batteries, energy storage, electronics, and machine manufacturing.

 Baia de Fier is a sister city to Boccioleto, Italy since 2007.